 For the food Nuts, coconut meat, raw the typical serving size is 1 cup, shredded (or 80 g) which contains 0.88 mg of Zinc.
 The precentage of the recommended daily value for this serving is 6 %.
-For this serving the Calories content is 283.2 kcal, the Protein content is 2.66 g, the Fat content is 26.79 g and the Carbohydrate content is 12.18 g.
+In terms of the gram weight and total content for this serving the Calories content is 283.2 kcal, the Protein content is 2.66 g, the Fat content is 26.79 g and the Carbohydrate content is 12.18 g.

 This list of 7 types of coconut, is brought to you by www.dietandfitnesstoday.com and ranges from Nuts, coconut meat, dried (desiccated), toasted through to Nuts, coconut meat, dried (desiccated), sweetened, flaked, packaged where all food items are ranked by the content or amount per 100g.
 The nutritional zinc content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much zinc in coconut.

 The list below gives the total zinc content in the 7 items from the general description 'coconut' each of which show the zinc amount as well as Calories, Protein, Fat and Carbohydrate.
 The top 7 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.